![]() deutsches Glossar |

 in which local operators exchange train messages

-over a section with intermediate unsignaled and unstaffed passing sidings.
+over a section with intermediate unsignalled and unstaffed passing loops.
 At the entrance

 of the section a train gets an order that